gut-puncture/Semantic-Gravity-RP/specification.md

 * Do NOT create a global 2,500-word list.
 * Enforce cap: same target_word_normalized can appear in at most 2 categories.
 * If cap violated, discard candidate.
-* If the category drops below 500 after repetition filtering, continue with the remaining prompts and log the shortfall (no regeneration).
+* If the category drops below 500 after repetition filtering, fill from remaining validated prompts by S(p) when possible; if fewer than 500 validated exist, log the shortfall (no regeneration).

 ---